aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 ## Function `update_signatures_required`

-Update the number of signatures required to execute transaction in the specified multisig account.

-This can only be invoked by the multisig account itself, through the proposal flow.
-Note that this function is not public so it can only be invoked directly instead of via a module or script.
-This ensures that a multisig transaction cannot lead to another module obtaining the multisig signer and using it to maliciously alter the number of signatures required.
+Update the number of signatures required to execute transaction in the specified multisig account.<br/><br/> This can only be invoked by the multisig account itself, through the proposal flow.<br/> Note that this function is not public so it can only be invoked directly instead of via a module or script.
+This<br/> ensures that a multisig transaction cannot lead to another module obtaining the multisig signer and using it to<br/> maliciously alter the number of signatures required.

 <pre><code>entry fun update_signatures_required(multisig_account: &amp;signer, new_num_signatures_required: u64)<br/></code></pre>